Intracellular parasite: Obligate

 The mitochondria in eukaryotic cells may also have originally been such parasites, but ended up forming a mutualistic relationship (endosymbiotic theory).

 Study of obligate pathogens is difficult because they cannot usually be reproduced outside the host.
 However, in 2009 scientists reported a technique allowing the Q-fever pathogen Coxiella burnetii to grow in an axenic culture and suggested the technique may be useful for study of other pathogens.

-Exceptions
+Unusual examples

-Polypodium is a metazoan intracellular parasite, distinct from most if not all other intracellular parasites for this reason.
+Polypodium is a rare metazoan (animal) intracellular parasite, distinct from most if not all other intracellular parasites for this reason.
+It lives inside the unfertilized egg cells (oocytes) of fish.

 Invasion

 When an intracellular parasite goes to enter a host cell, it is particular about the type of host cell.
 This is because most intracellular parasites are able to infect only a few different cell types.
-The entrance of these host cells will differ between intracellular parasites.
-Not all intracellular parasites will enter a cell the same way.
-Some will work with specific components in or on the host cell, an example being Trypanosoma cruzi.
-This parasite will attach itself to the host cell while increasing the intracellular calcium, which in turn disrupts the actin at the site of attachment, causing the host cell to create a lysosomal-barrier around the disruption.
-The parasite will take advantage of this membrane and produce a vacuole in the host cell.
-Other intracellular parasites have developed different ways to enter a host cell that do not require a specific component or action from within the host cell.
-An example is intracellular parasites using a method called gliding motility.
-This is the use of an actin-myosin motor that is connected to the intracellular parasites' cytoskeleton.